Gambling Terminology and Casino Terms

-These terms are used in gambling, most commonly in Sports Gambling and Poker related games.
+These terms are used in gambling, most commonly in Sports Betting and Poker related games.

 AC: It stands for Atlantic City.
 For example, “This game follows AC rules”.

-AI: It is when a player raises or calls a bet that includes all of the money or chips he has on the table, it stands for “All-In”.
+AI: This is when a player raises or calls a bet that includes all of the money or chips he has on the table, it stands for “All-In”.

 AFAIK: It is an abbreviation for “As Far As I Know”.
 For example, “AFAIK, he is not here”.

-AIPF: It is when a player goes “All-In” before the flop is dealt, which means he goes all in after getting the initial two cards, it is short for “All-In Pre Flop”
+AIPF: This is when a player goes “All-In” before the flop is dealt, which means he goes all in after getting the initial two cards, it is short for “All-In Pre Flop”

 ATC: It is short for “Any Two Cards”.
 For example, “You can choose ATC”.